-CHANGE: Now, if there is a dimension of time available with the timely ordering for a state S being before, after or equal to another state S', one can define a general concept of change based on the available factstatements F of a given state S: a change X from given state S to some follow-up state S' is defined by a set of fact-statements named -F which has been deleted going from S to S' or/and a set of fact-statements named +F which has been added in S' compared to S. If one calls the set {-F, +F} the effect set X.e then a change contains at least a non-empty effect set X.e.
-If T is the text describing the state S then one can construct the new text T' describing the follow-up state S' with the operation: T' = T - (-F) + (+F).
+CHANGE: Now, if there is a dimension of time available with the timely ordering for a state S being before, after or equal to another state S', one can define a general concept of change based on the available fact-statements F of a given state S: a change X from given state S to some follow-up state S' is defined by a set of fact-statements named -F which has been deleted going from S to S' or/and a set of fact-statements named +F which has been added in S' compared to S. If one calls the set {-F, +F} the effect set X.e then a change contains at least a non-empty effect set X.e.
+If T is the text describing the state S' with the operation: T' = T - (-F) + (+F).